Juan Alfonso Valerià y Aloza

+He was also Spanish Ambassador in Vienna between 1696 and 1700.

 Biography

-Juan Alfonso Valerià y Aloza was born in Terriente, Italy in 1643 and ordained a priest in the Order of Friars Minor.
+Juan Alfonso Valerià y Aloza was born in Terriente, Province of Teruel in 1643 and ordained a priest in the Order of Friars Minor.

 On 8 February 1694, he was appointed during the papacy of Pope Innocent XII as Bishop of Solsona.

-On 14 February 1694, he was consecrated bishop by Gasparo Carpegna, Cardinal-Priest of Santa Maria in Trastevere, with Giovanni Battista Visconti Aicardi, Bishop of Novara, and Fernando Manuel de Mejia, Bishop of Zamora, serving as co-consecrators.
+On 14 February 1694, he was consecrated bishop by Gasparo Carpegna, Cardinal-Priest of Santa Maria in Trastevere, with Giovanni Battista Visconti Aicardi, Bishop of Novara, and Fernando Manuel de Mejía, Bishop of Zamora, serving as co-consecrators.

 On 1 June 1699, he was appointed during the papacy of Pope Innocent XII as Bishop of Lerida.

 He served as Bishop of Lerida until his death on 15 December 1700.

-While bishop, he was the principal co-consecrator of José Llinás y Aznar, Bishop of Barcelona (1695), and Jeronimo López, Bishop of Gerona (1696).
+While bishop, he was the principal co-consecrator of José Llinás y Aznar, Archbishop of Tarragona (1695), and Jerónimo López, Bishop of Barbastro (1696).

+Ambassador in Vienna

+Between 1696 and 1700, Valerià y Aloza was Spanish Ambassador in Vienna, where he had his residence.